hackerdeen/website/README.md

 Not sure really, think it was just an off the shelf pile of CSS and PHP.
 It was created some time before 2015.

 ## Libraries used
-* Font Awesome 4.0.3: an icon library https://fontawesome.com/v4.7.0/icons/
+* Font Awesome 4.0.3: an icon library: https://fontawesome.com/v4.7.0/icons/
 * jQuery 1.10.2:
 * Bootstrap 3.0.3:
 * FullCalendar 1.6.4: http://arshaw.com/fullcalendar/